matmiranda/wirecard-dotnet/README.md

 - [Licença](#licença)

 ## Implementações .NET com suporte
-Essa biblioteca foi feito em .NET Standard 1.2 e tem suporte das seguintes implementações do .NET:
+Português: Essa biblioteca foi feito em .NET Standard 1.2 e tem suporte das seguintes implementações do .NET:
+English: This library was made in .NET Standard 1.2 and has support for the following .NET implementations:

 * .NET Core 1.0
 * .NET Framework 4.5.1